exokitxr/exokit/README.md

 Exokit can do everything a browser can do -- _except render HTML_.

+It's plain OpenGL and standard libraries under the hood, so it plays nice with Windows, Linux, macOS, and even Magic Leap!

 ## What?
 Isn't that useless?

 Exokit can't render HTML, but it _can_ draw Canvas and WebGL -- natively, and fast -- as well as take keyboard/mouse/mixed reality input with the regular APIs.
 It's a browser for the post-(2D) world.